 Interconnections with other agencies result in the ability to share water supplies during short term emergency situations or planned shutdowns of major imported water systems.
-Transfers of water can help with short-term outages, but can also be involved with longer term water exchanges to deal with droughts or long-term emergency situations.
+Transfers of water can help with short-term outages but can also be involved with longer term water exchanges to deal with droughts or long-term emergency situations.
 MWDOC helps its retail agencies develop both local and regional transfer and exchange opportunities that promote reliability within their systems.
 Examples of these types of projects that might occur in the future are discussed below.

-IRWD Strand Ranch Water Banking Program -As noted in Section 6.8.1, IRWD has begun implementation of the Strand Ranch Banking Program (including adding property to the program such as the groundwater recharge land in Rosedale) and it has about 50,000 AF stored for IRWD's benefit.
-IRWD and Rosedale were conditionally awarded funds by the CWC to develop a regional water bank to store and capture unallocated Article 21 water from the SWP during periods when surface water is abundant, and they are now completing additional requirements outlined in the program regulations to receive funds.
-IRWD has obtained Board approval for a coordinated operating and exchange agreement with both MET and MWDOC that will facilitate the recovery and delivery of water from the water bank in Kern County into IRWDs service area in Orange County.
+IRWD Water Banking Program - As noted in Section 6.9.1, IRWD has developed its Water Banking Program and it has about 50,000 AF stored for IRWD's benefit.

+IRWD and Rosedale were conditionally awarded funds by the California Water Commission (CWC) to develop a regional water bank, the Kern Fan Groundwater Storage Project, to store and capture unallocated Article 21 water from the SWP during periods when surface water is abundant, and they are now completing additional requirements outlined in the program regulations to receive funds.

-IRWD is also pursuing various additional sources of water supply for the water bank, including pilot agreements with Central Coast Water Authority and Buena Vista Water Storage District that provide water storage and the acquisition of the Jackson Ranch in the Dudley Ridge Water District in Kings County.
+IRWD is also pursuing various additional sources of water supply for the water bank, including long term agreements with Antelope Valley-East Kern Water Agency and Buena Vista Water Storage District that can provide water supplies for banking and the acquisition of the Jackson Ranch in the Dudley Ridge Water District in Kings County.

 During wet years, water surplus to the Jackson Ranch farming operations will be banked in the Strand Ranch Project for future use in IRWD (IRWD, 2021b).